awillard1/sharepoint-investigation/README.md

 The interactions happened against the drive API and also could be done using graphql.

 The Delete required the stealing of tokens from other requests.
+This can be seen in the following function calls of delete_files.js
+- stealBearer
+- getDigest